mitre-attack/attack-navigator/layers/README.md

 ## Sample Layers

 This repository includes a couple of [sample layers](samples/) demonstrating example use cases of layers and the ATT&CK Navigator.
 The scripts used to generate these layer files can be found in the [mitreattack-python repository](https://github.com/mitre-attack/attack-scripts/tree/master/scripts/layers/samples).
 These scripts may serve as examples on how to access and work with [ATT&CK data](https://github.com/mitre/cti).

-## Layers showing updates to the ATT&CK knowledge base

-[Updates to the ATT&CK knowledge base](https://attack.mitre.org/resources/updates/) are typically accompanied by layer files showing changes to techniques.
-Layers for relevant updates can be found in the [data/update_layers](data/update_layers) folder.
-The script used to generate these update layers [can be found in our attack-scripts repository](https://github.com/mitre-attack/attack-scripts/blob/master/scripts/diff_stix.py).